Best Hikes in Banff

 Lake Louise Lakeshore

-This accessible stroll allows visitors of all abilities to explore Lake Louise, and the views do not disappoint.
+This accessible stroll allows visitors of all abilities to explore Lake Louise, explore the entire lakeshore of this legendary lake.

 Easy Hikes